emqx/emqx-docs/en_US/deploy/install-macOS-ce.md

-# Install EMQX Open Source on macOS
+# Install EMQX on macOS

 This page guides you on installing and starting the EMQX Open Source edition on macOS.